Strike (1925 film): Reception

 For Pravda, Mikhail Koltsov called Strike "the first revolutionary creation of our cinema."
 However, public reaction to the film was mixed, particularly regarding its satire and grotesquerie.
 Proletcult officials attacked the film's "superfluous, self-directed formalism and gimmickry".
 Authorities were critical of its eccentricity and the relation between its ideological content and form.

 At the 1925 International Exhibition of Modern Decorative and Industrial Arts in Paris, Eisenstein was awarded a gold medal for Strike.
 After the film's first British screening in 1956, Ivor Montagu noted the combination of realism and "fantastic clowning, remarking that, "there springs a lavish shower of fireworks: violations of every canon, experiments in method, such an abundance of trial runs as was never dreamed of in cinema before or seen since in a single work; diabolical and wavering changes of mood…everything in such overpowering quantity".
 In the New Statesman, David Sylvester likened its rhythmic editing to T. S. Eliot's poem The Waste Land, writing that "it operates through…scattered images, each of them precisely concrete yet also symbolic, the juxtaposition of which startles and surprises."

 Western cinema audiences rediscovered Strike during the mid 1960s, appreciating its vibrant eccentricity.
 In a review for Les Temps modernes, Christian Zimmer described the film as "a memory of future fusillades".
 Geoff Andrew of Time Out called it Eisenstein's "most watchable" film, adding that "the harshly beautiful imagery…roots the movie effortlessly in down-to-earth reality, but its relentless energy and invention transform the whole thing into a raucous, rousing hymn to human dignity and courage."

 Legacy

 The film was an influence on directors Alexander Dovzhenko and Fridrikh Ermler.
 Its innovations were embraced by the Factory of the Eccentric Actor group, with director Grigori Kozintsev saying, "We must all see Strike again and again, until we can understand it and adopt its power for our own."

+Francis Bacon cited Strike (and Battleship Potemkin) as significant influences on his painting.

 In the United States, Strike is now part of Anthology Film Archives' Essential Cinema Repertory collection.

 Francis Ford Coppola revives/quotes the slaughtering of the cow metaphor at the end of Apocalypse Now (1979).